 Preventive measures, such as removing attractants around houses, will decrease the likelihood of an unpleasant skunk encounter.
 This includes securing trash, covering window wells, feeding pets indoors, or if fed outdoors, removing food immediately after pets eat.

-Skunks may also dig for grubs in the yard when wet soil conditions push grubs close to the surface — their presence may be a sign of an overwatered lawn.
+Skunks may also dig for grubs in the yard when wet soil conditions push insects close to the surface—their presence may be a sign of an overwatered lawn.
 Occasionally, however, a skunk may also wander into an open garage or shed, which is a compelling reason to secure all outbuildings.

 Preventing denning (exclusion)

 Exclusion techniques should be used proactively to prevent denning before an animal moves in.
 Any suspected skunk den should first be checked to determine if it has residents.
 This may be done by loosely filling the hole (or holes) with soil, leaves, straw, crumpled paper or similar material.
 If a skunk is present, the animal will easily push their way out overnight and reopen the hole.